aspose-total/Aspose.Total-Products/total/en/python-net/conversion/xls-to-doc/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert XLS to DOC</h2>

+The Microsoft Excel (XLS) format is widely used for storing tabular data.
+However, it is not suitable for sharing documents with others as it is not supported by many applications.
+The Microsoft Word (DOC) format is a widely accepted document format that is supported by almost all applications.
+Therefore, it is necessary to convert XLS files to DOC format for sharing documents with others.

-For a Python developer, who is trying to add a XLS to DOC conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including XLS and DOC files.
+<h2>How Aspose.Total Helps for XLS to DOC Conversion</h2>

+Aspose.Total for Python via .NET is a comprehensive package of APIs that can help developers automate the conversion process from XLS to DOC.
+It is a full package of various APIs dealing with different file formats including XLS and DOC files.
+The conversion process is mainly in two steps.

-It's mainly in two steps.
-Firstly use [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/) API to convert XLS file to HTML.
-After that by using Word Python API [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/), save the created HTML into desired Microsoft Word format.
+Firstly, the [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/) API is used to convert the XLS file to HTML.
+After that, the Word Python API [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) is used to save the created HTML into the desired Microsoft Word format.
+This process is simple and efficient, and can be easily integrated into any application.

+Aspose.Total for Python via .NET is a powerful and reliable solution for converting XLS to DOC.
+It is easy to use and provides a wide range of features that can help developers automate the conversion process.
+It is a comprehensive package of APIs that can help developers quickly and easily convert XLS files to DOC format.

 {{% /blocks/products/pf/feature-page-summary %}}